mesosphere/marathon-autoscale/README.md

 **Notes**

+Marathon application names must include the forward slash.
+This modification was made in order to handle applications within service groups. (e.g. /group/hello-dcos)

 For MIN_CPU_TIME and MAX_CPU_TIME on multicore containers, the calculation for determining the value is # of CPU * desired CPU utilization percentage = CPU time (e.g. 80 cpu time * 2 cpu = 160 cpu time)
 For MIN_MEM_PERCENT and MAX_MEM_PERCENT on very small containers, remember that Mesos adds 32MB to the container spec for container overhead (namespace and cgroup), so your target percentages should take that into account.
 Alternatively, consider using the CPU only scaling mode for containers with very small memory footprints.